 I cringe every time a hiring executive tells me they use Topgrading.
 My reaction is especially visceral when people mention “Hiring A Players.”
 (So naturally I cheered when Harvard Business Review published the far more sensible “Let’s Hear it for B Players.”)

 I acknowledge that Brad Smart is a very credentialed guy and he has built quite a dynasty on the Topgrading concept.
 I just never see it applied intelligently in small and midsize enterprises.
 Never.
-(And I work hard to avoid using absolutes in sentences, so I’m pretty damn adamant about this).
+(And I work hard to avoid using absolutes in sentences, so I’m clearly adamant about this).

 OK, I also freely admit that I only made it halfway through the book before giving up (worst beach read ever).
 I find Topgrading too rigid and impractical.
 And no way will most managers first learn the interview techniques and then spend 3 hours in a CIDS interrogation…I mean interview…no, I do mean interrogation.